Abarna-mouli/Predictive-analytics-for-customer-engagement/README.md

 2. Load the Dataset

 1. Download and extract the zip file containing this README, the Jupyter Notebook, and the dataset file.
-2. Place the dataset file (`customers-1000.csv`) in the same directory as the Jupyter Notebook (`notebook.ipynb`).
+2. Place the dataset file (`customers-1000.csv`) in the same directory as the Jupyter Notebook (`predictive_analytics.ipynb`).

 3. Run the Notebook

-1. Open the Jupyter Notebook (`notebook.ipynb`) in Jupyter Lab or Jupyter Notebook.
+1. Open the Jupyter Notebook (`predictive_analytics.ipynb`) in Jupyter Lab or Jupyter Notebook.
 2. Execute the cells sequentially to load, analyze, and model the dataset.

 4. Data Analysis and Visualization

 - Histogram of Subscription Dates: Shows the distribution of subscription dates.
 - Bar Chart of Customer Counts by City: Displays a count of customers in each city (sampled).
-- Scatter Plot of Subscription Date vs. Company: Illustrates the relationship between subscription dates and company names (this may not be very informative due to the nature of the data).
+- Scatter Plot of Subscription Date vs. Company: Illustrates the relationship between subscription dates and company names .
 - Pie Chart of Customer Distribution by Country: Visualizes the distribution of customers across different countries (sampled).

 5. Feature Engineering and Modeling